briandfoy/briandfoy.github.io/_posts/2020-04-04-satanic-panic.md

 * **April 1, 2025** - CBC - [https://www.cbc.ca/listen/cbc-podcasts/472-satanic-panic/episode/16137454-satanic-panic-introduces-agent-pale-horse](https://www.cbc.ca/listen/cbc-podcasts/472-satanic-panic/episode/16137454-satanic-panic-introduces-agent-pale-horse)
 * August 2024 - *Harper's* - "The New Satanic Parnic: Exorcism in the Age of TikTok" [August issue](https://harpers.org/archive/2024/08/)
 * July 30, 2024 - Rick Emerson publishes [Unmask Alice: LSD, Satanic Panic, and the Imposter Behind the World's Most Notorious Diaries](https://amzn.to/4ax5sTR)
+* May 2024 - *[The Devil is in the Details: An Analysis of the Satanic Panic](https://digitalcommons.memphis.edu/cgi/viewcontent.cgi?article=4629&context=etd)*, a master's thesis by Travis James Brooks at The University of Memphis
 * November 2023 - Rosie Waterhouse publishes [Satanic Panic: A Modern Myth](https://amzn.to/3Ck3sli)
 ** **November 2023** - *Do Go On* [The Satanic Panic (#422)](https://shows.acast.com/do-go-on/episodes/422-the-satanic-panic)
 * October 2023 - Jack Legg publishes [Digging up Devils: The Search for a Satanic Murder Cult in Rural Ohio](https://amzn.to/3Ci3Vo5)